 What program should I register my skater in?

-Adults and children over the age of 14 will be more comfortable in the Adult/Teen CanSkate program (Note: We run some Adult CanSkate and CanSkate programs at the same time, to allow all members of the family to learn-to-skate regardless of age!
+Adults and children aged 14+ will be more comfortable in the Adult/Teen CanSkate program (Note: We run some Adult CanSkate and CanSkate programs at the same time, to allow all members of the family to learn-to-skate regardless of age!
 Adults/Teens will always be in their own group and not mixed in a group with younger skaters)

 What should my Skater wear?

-- Pre-CanSkate and CanSkate skaters are welcome to wear either hockey or figure skates.
+• Pre-CanSkate and CanSkate skaters are welcome to wear either hockey or figure skates.
 Skaters registered in PowerSkate sessions must wear hockey skates.
-Molded plastic skates with velco closures are not recommended.
+Moulded plastic skates with velco closures are not recommended.
 BobSkates with the double blade are not permitted for any of our programs.

 SkateCanada has re-designed the CanSkate program to make it even more fun and to keep young Skaters moving throughout every session.
-They have produced a video to explain what to expect.
 It looks a bit chaotic to observers, but the kids love the noise and energy of CanSkate and they pick up the fundamental skills even faster with this new format.
-Every session starts with 'fast-track' skating around the circumferance of the rink, followed by a warm-up period all together.
-We keep track of your childs progression through the Stages and group them accordingly.
+Every session starts with 'fast-track' skating around the circumference of the rink, followed by a warm-up period all together.
+We keep track of your child's progression through the Stages and group them accordingly.
 Skaters are assigned to a group based on ability and rotate with their group through a series of stations which are designed to teach aspects of agility, balance and control.
 Skaters new to us are grouped on the first day.
 At the end, Skaters participate in a Coach-led group cool-down period before leaving the ice.